msank/etalk-docker/README.md

 2. Download or clone this repository.

-3. Open a terminal in osx or linux or open the "docker quick start terminal" in Windows (that comes along with the installation).
+3. Open a terminal in linux or open the "docker quick start terminal" in MacOSX and Windows (that comes along with the installation).

 4. Go Inside the directory (use `cd /path/to/directory` more info here [:link:]( https://fr.wikipedia.org/wiki/Cd_(commande)) )